 This fee includes ground transportation within Costa Rica, basic meals and lodging while in Costa Rica (9 days).
 Snacks and incidentals in Costa Rica are not included and are at the student’s discretion.
 Immunizations are the student’s responsibility.
 This fee needs to be paid to JHU upon registration.

 |$800||Estimated round-trip airfare to San Jose, Costa Rica, and meals en route (based on DC/Baltimore point of origin).
 Students are responsible for making their own arrangements and paying for their airfare themselves.
 Students should plan on arriving in San Jose on or before January 9 so that they are ready to depart for Casa Mariposa from the airport Radisson promptly at 9 AM on January 10.

-Do not buy air ticket until the course is confirmed to be running.
+Do not buy an air ticket until the course is confirmed to be running.

 For budgeting purposes, students are advised to check airfares before registering for the course and then make airline reservations immediately after the course is confirmed to run so that travel is locked in.